slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 ## What the overhead actually is

-The left half of the table is the part that is not up for debate.
+The smaller chunk sizes illustrate the per-chunk overhead in this experiment.
 Look at what happens per chunk in [`ProjectionOperator`](../../src/execution/operators/projection.ts):

 ```typescript
 async process(chunk: DataChunk): Promise<DataChunk> {